A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Introduction

-These different types of data can exhibit heterogeneity from syntactic, conceptual, terminological, semiotic and other aspects due to the diverse demographic backgrounds (language, age, gender, etc.) of the data generators, the variety of data acquisition devices (mobile phones, computers, GPS devices, etc.) and the complexity of data types (text, images, videos, trajectories, etc.) \citep{JirkovskyO14}.
-This issue is particularly prominent for RSs in the tourism domain, where it is challenging to integrate different types of data to establish a holistic user model.
+These different information types can exhibit heterogeneity from syntactic, conceptual, terminological, semiotic and other aspects due to the diverse demographic backgrounds (language, age, gender, etc.) of the data generators, the variety of data acquisition devices (mobile phones, computers, GPS devices, etc.) and the complexity of data types (text, images, videos, trajectories, etc.) \citep{JirkovskyO14}.
+This issue also exists in the field of RS for tourism, since integrating different information types to establish a comprehensive user model is a challenge.
 Therefore, data integration techniques that can effectively analyze and explore comprehensive data have become more important in recent years \citep{MeriemeMCFG22}.
-However, it is important to note that despite the potential benefits, the integration of heterogeneous data as input to POI RSs is still not widely employed and lacks a systematic and comprehensive overview of its utilization in the existing literature.
+However, it is important to note that despite the potential benefits, the integration of heterogeneous data as input to POI RSs lacks a systematic and comprehensive overview of its utilization in the existing literature.
+Although extensive research exists on tourism POI recommendation, with recent advancements in multimodal models, to the best of our knowledge no survey in the past three years has reviewed the use of heterogeneous data and multimodal models in tourism POI recommendation.
+To bridge this gap, the contribution of this work is as follows: